-You don’t need to create these sales enablement content from scratch.
-Odds are, you probably have snippets of these content assets lying around in your communication channels (e.g., emails, sales recordings on Zoom).
+You don’t need to create this sales enablement content from scratch.
+Odds are, you probably have snippets of these content assets lying around in your communication channels (e.g., emails, and sales recordings on Zoom).

 Here’s what you need to do: Recap on your most successful sales deals, focusing on those where leads immediately said yes or were convinced by you in the end.